 Naturalization is the process through which a foreign citizen becomes an American Citizen

-Naturalization - Requirements
+US Naturalization - Requirements

-- If you want to apply for naturalization you must be at least 18 years old.
+- You are at least 18 years old.

 - The applicant must be interviewed by the INS.

 - You speak, understand and write basic English.
 Some exceptions may apply.

 - You are willing to serve in the U.S. armed forces or to perform work of national importance under civilian direction when required by law.

 SPECIAL NOTE: There are some exceptions to the above rules.
 It may be possible to obtain waivers or exemptions from the above requirements.
 Also, often a person may be a U.S. Citizen derivatively based on the citizenship of his or her parent.
 In such case, the person would not need to apply for naturalization; rather for a certificate of citizenship.
 Consult an experienced immigration professional about the best route to your citizenship.

 There are a variety of obstacles people face when attempting to obtain naturalization.
 If you’re dealing with any of the issues below or one we haven’t listed, don’t hesitate to reach us for legal support.

 Before filing your application for naturalization, make sure that . . . you are not already a U.S. citizen.

 One may become a citizen by the mere operation of law, even before filing an application.
 A number of applications are denied each year on grounds that the applicant has already acquired derivative citizenship, either through the naturalization of a parent or via birth to a citizen abroad, without even knowing it.
 Whether by naturalization of a parent or birth to a citizen abroad, derivative citizenship has its own legal requirements which must be met.
 If at least one of your parents is a U.S. citizen, be sure to consult with an experienced immigration attorney before filing for naturalization.